 - Heat styled frequently

 Just because you need more protein doesn't mean you need a lot of it.
 Light protein in the form of a leave-in conditioner may be enough.
 For most women, the only time an intense product (like ApHogee Two-Step Protein Treatment) is required is due to severe damage and breakage (i.e., a relaxer gone wrong).
 Otherwise, any of these products should provide enough protein on an occasional basis, about once or twice per week or less.
-You can find them at major retailers like Target or Walmart, beauty supply stores or chains like Sally, and the links below will take you to Amazon.
+You can find them at major retailers like Target or Walmart, and beauty supply stores or chains like Sally.

 What if you don't color, chemically process or heat style your hair at all?
 Your protein needs are much less than someone who does.
 You may find you never need to apply additional protein to your hair, and that's fine.